jm3/dotfiles/README.md

 ![](https://github.com/jm3/dotfiles/raw/master/prompt.gif)

+### Design Goals
+Dotfiles should be able to be installed on a new mac or ubuntu server install; NO additional dependencies should be required.

 ### One Line Install
 Paste this one liner into your terminal to install.
 Your existing dotfiles will be backed up safely and your new life of unix luxury